dip-proto/fastly.js/VCL_TESTING.md

 bun run test:caching
 ```

-## Known Issues

-The VCL parser has the following known issues:

-1. The parser may not correctly handle identifiers with hyphens (e.g., `req.http.X-Test`).
-2. The parser may not correctly handle binary expressions in if statements.
-3. The parser may not correctly handle regex literals.

-These issues are being addressed in ongoing development.

 ## Best Practices

-1. Use the direct JavaScript API for testing until the parser is more stable.
-2. Write small, focused tests that test one feature at a time.
+1. Write small, focused tests that test one feature at a time.
-3. Use descriptive test names that clearly indicate what is being tested.
+2. Use descriptive test names that clearly indicate what is being tested.
-4. Verify the results of each test to ensure that the VCL implementation is working correctly.
+3. Verify the results of each test to ensure that the VCL implementation is working correctly.
-5. When testing with the parser, start with simple VCL code and gradually add more complex features.
+4. Prefer real VCL snippets over hand-built JavaScript subroutines, since they also exercise the parser and compiler.

 ## Conclusion